-Mirvac has in place a Political Donations Policy, which prohibits the Group and any Mirvac employee from making (or soliciting another person to make) any political donation on behalf of the Group.
+Mirvac has in place a policy, which prohibits the Group and any Mirvac employee from making (or soliciting another person to make) any political donation on behalf of the Group.
 Directors and certain designated employees and their spouses or de facto partners are also prohibited from making political donations in their personal capacity.

-During FY21, Mirvac (including its Directors) made no political donations.
+During FY22, Mirvac (including its Directors) made no political donations.